-If your bladder is prone to a unexpectedly releasing entirely, often at embarrassing moments, a more absorbent and complete solution is required.
+If your bladder is prone to unexpectedly releasing entirely, often at embarrassing moments, a more absorbent and complete solution is required.

 The most popular product for men is an male absorbent underwear.
 These replace your existing underwear and provide full coverage with moderate to heavy absorbency.
 The front groin area is embedded with super absorbent polymer that immediately starts soaking up urine as soon as your bladder releases, and the underwear has a waterproof but cloth-like outer shell that stops urine from leaking through.

 Click Here to view absorbent underwear.

 When shopping for absorbent underwear, fit is critical.
 The underwear should fit snugly (to prevent leaks around the legs) but not so tight as to be uncomfortable.
 We strongly recommend sampling underwear products in variety of sizes and brands to find one that will work best for you.

 Click Here to view free samples.

 If you require even more absorption (such as in the case of night-time incontinence when your full bladder releases in your sleep) or if you’re having trouble finding underwear that fits, consider tabbed adult “briefs”.

 “Briefs” is a confusing word, and most people assume they mean underwear-like products.
 Actually, in medical language, “briefs” are really just adult diapers – similar to absorbent underwear, but the sides are open and you have adjustable Velcro-like tabs that you fit to your unique shape.